livegnik/2way-poc-design/01-protocol/08-network-transport-requirements.md

 Transport level peer identifiers:

-- Must not be treated as authenticated identity.
+- Must not be treated as authenticated identity (see [05-keys-and-identity.md](05-keys-and-identity.md)).
-- Must not be used for authorization decisions.
+- Must not be used for authorization decisions (see [06-access-control-model.md](06-access-control-model.md)).
 - May be used only for connection management, rate analysis, and routing.

-All binding between envelopes and identities occurs through cryptographic verification at higher layers.
+All binding between envelopes and identities occurs through [cryptographic verification](04-cryptography.md) at higher layers.

 ## 9. Interaction with other components